I Have No Original Ideas

 The 5 Stages of Grief Model isn’t perfect – but it also seems to overlap well with the experiences of grieving people.
 The psychological model itself needn’t be perfect – the core point of this article stands:

-Responding to uncomfortable truths with anything other than Acceptance robs us of the ability to think critically and act decisively – which are our only chance to create a better future.
+Responding to uncomfortable truths with anything other than Acceptance robs us of the ability to think critically and act decisively, which are our only chances to create a better future.

 The opportunities are great for accepting and acting on crucial trends and uncomfortable realities: